Gioachino Greco: Compositions

 Although Greco is known for recording entire games, he also included a number of chess problems in his manuscripts.
 Many of these were either copied directly, or adapted with modifications, from the works of previous authors.

 This puzzle uses the theme of the wrong rook pawn, and is probably an original composition by Greco:

-And here is one inspired by an earlier composition by Salvio:
+This puzzle is inspired by an earlier composition by Salvio: